Home » Well control » Kill Sheet Calculation Steps, Formulas & Calculators

 Kill Sheet Calculation Steps, Formulas & Calculators

-The kill sheet is a printed form that contains blank spaces for recording information about killing an impending blowout, provided to remind personnel of necessary steps to kill a well.
-Kill sheets for different units are also available on the website of the International Well Control Forum.
+The kill sheet is a printed form that contains blank spaces for recording information about killing an impending blowout, provided to remind personnel of the necessary steps to kill a well.
+The International Well Control Forum website also offers kill sheets for different units.

 Importance of The Kill Sheets